nodejitsu/handbook/book.md

 ## How to contribute

-Anyone can contribute to any Nodejitsu open-source projects at any time.
-[Github](http://github.com/nodejitsu) has the facilities for managing patches, issues, code comments, version control, etc. If you have any questions about a project you sign up and create a Github issue.
-We'll make sure one our ninjas gets back to you soon.
+Anyone can contribute to any of our Nodejitsu open-source projects at any time.
+[Github](http://github.com/nodejitsu) has the facilities for managing patches, issues, code comments, version control, and just about anything else an open source developer could need.
+If you have any questions about a project, simply sign up and create a Github issue.
+We'll make sure one our ninjas gets back to you with ninja speed!
 <a name="Additional_Information"></a>

 # Additional Information